 Bits Bit Name Settings Description Reset Access

 15 REF_EN Enables internal reference and outputs a buffered 2.5 V to the REFOUT pin.
 0x1 RW

-0 Disabled.
+0 Disabled

-1 Enabled.
+1 Enabled

-14 HIDE_DELAY If a programmable delay has been set using the DELAY bits, this bit allows the delay to be hidden by absorbing the delay into the conversion time for selected data rates with the sinc5 + sinc1 filter.
+14 HIDE_DELAY If a programmable delay is set using the delay bits, this bit allows the delay to be hidden by absorbing the delay into the conversion time for selected data rates with the sinc5 + sinc1 filter.
 See the Delay section for more information.
 0x0 RW

-0 Enabled.
+0 Enabled

-1 Disabled.
+1 Disabled

-13 SING_CYC This bit can be used when only a single channel is active to set the ADC to only output at the settled filter data rate.
-0x0 RW
+13 SING_CYC This bit can be used when only a single channel is active to set the ADC to 0x0 RW

+only output at the settled filter data rate.

-0 Disabled.
+0 Disabled

-1 Enabled.
+1 Enabled

 [12:11] RESERVED These bits are reserved; set these bits to 0.
 0x0 R

-[10:8] DELAY These bits allow a programmable delay to be added after a channel switch to allow settling of external circuitry before the ADC starts processing the input.
+[10:8] DELAY These bits allow a programmable delay to be added after a channel switch to allow the settling of external circuitry before the ADC starts processing its input.
 0x0 RW

-000 0 μs.
+000 0 μs

-001 4 μs.
+001 4 μs

-010 16 μs.
+010 16 μs

-011 40 μs.
+011 40 μs

-100 100 μs.
+100 100 μs

-101 200 μs.
+101 200 μs

-110 500 μs.
+110 500 μs

-111 1 ms.
+111 1 ms

 7 RESERVED This bit is reserved; set this bit to 0.
 0x0 R

 [6:4] MODE These bits control the operating mode of the ADC.
 See the Operating Modes section for more information.
 0x0 RW

-000 Continuous conversion mode.
+000 Continuous conversion mode

-001 Single conversion mode.
+001 Single conversion mode

-010 Standby mode.
+010 Standby mode

-011 Power-down mode.
+011 Power-down mode

-100 Internal offset calibration.
+100 Internal offset calibration

-110 System offset calibration.
+110 System offset calibration

-111 System gain calibration.
+111 System gain calibration

-[3:2] CLOCKSEL This bit selects the ADC clock source.
-Selecting internal oscillator also enables the internal oscillator.
+[3:2] CLOCKSEL These bits are used to select the ADC clock source.
+Selecting the internal oscillator also enables the internal oscillator.
 0x0 RW

-00 Internal oscillator.
+00 Internal oscillator

-01 Internal oscillator output on XTAL2/CLKIO pin.
+01 Internal oscillator output on the XTAL2/CLKIO pin

-10 External clock input on XTAL2/CLKIO pin.
+10 External clock input on the XTAL2/CLKIO pin

-11 External crystal on XTAL1 and XTAL2/CLKIO pins.
+11 External crystal on the XTAL1 and XTAL2/CLKIO pins 1

 [1:0] RESERVED These bits are reserved; set these bits to 0.
 0x0 R